YoannAnselmetti/DeCoSTAR_pipeline/27avian_dataset/data/README.md

 # README content:
-This README contains informations on the content of this directory that corresponds to input data used to produce the results of DeCoSTAR for scaffolding improvment of 27 avian dataset described in Leroy et al., in prep.
+This README contains informations on the content of this directory that corresponds to input data used to produce the results of DeCoSTAR for scaffolding improvment of 27 avian dataset described in [Leroy et al., 2019](https://www.biorxiv.org/content/10.1101/505610v2).
 It contains also some command lines necessary to download genome assemblies FASTA files and preprocess data to the DeCoSTAR input files format to reproduce DeCoSTAR scaffolding of the 27 avian dataset.